‘Sitting on a time bomb’: Mobile home residents at risk in red-hot housing market - NewsBreak

 “And at the end of the day, we ought to have owners on land that they own and control and not on the land of a commercial investor,” he said.
 “That’s the bottom line.”

-The post ‘Sitting on a time bomb’: Mobile home residents at risk in red-hot housing market appeared first on New Jersey Monitor .
+The post ‘Sitting on a time bomb’: Mobile home residents at risk in red-hot housing market appeared first on Nevada Current .